tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * Member with a thousand friends can load their aggregate feed quickly.
 * Member can search their aggregate feed for posts with a certain word.
 * Member can search their aggregate feed for a phrase.
+* Member can specify that their profile is for friends-of-friends.
+* The profile of a member with friends-of-friends profile can be viewed by their friends' friends as well as their friends.
 * Member can reset their password by email.
 * Member can ask someone not on the social network to join via email.
 * Member can find friends using their address book.